forhadk/Catch-Falling-Eggs/README.md

 - To Quit manually, press key `Q`/`q` or click right mouse button then click `Quit`.

-## Procedures to run this game on your machine
+## Procedures To Run This Game On Your Machine
 In order to this game, you need to follow these steps -
 - Make sure your machine have `Codeblocks IDE` and `GLUT` installed.
 - Open a new `GLUT` project.